d4l-data4life/covapp/README.md

 ## Support and contributing

-Due to today's urgency and dynamic nature, **we can not offer support for this repository**.
+Due to today's urgency and dynamic nature, **we cannot offer support for this repository**.
 We'll continue the development of the official CovApp internally.
 Changes and releases will be white-labeled and propagated into this repository.

 We won't be able to react to issues and/or pull requests, but **we would still encourage you to provide feedback**.
 We will monitor the appearing problems, new ideas and possible feature requests and might consider them for future releases. **Feel free to collaborate and work on your forks to move forward with custom development.**